AntoSalvatore/firefox-yaru-theme/README.md

 ### Icons color broken with System icons
 Icons might appear black where they should be white on some systems.
 I have no idea why, but you can adjust them directly in the `system-icons.css` file, look for `--gnome-icons-hack-filter` & `--gnome-window-icons-hack-filter` vars and play with css filters.

+### Colored close button doesn't work:
+1. Go to the `about:config` page
+2. Type `layout.css.color-mix.enabled`
+3. Set it as a `boolean` and click on the add button
+4. Now restart Firefox.

 ## Development